The S in ESG: How to Communicate Social Impact

 Product and service impact:

-Delving into the societal implications of a company's offerings, this element examines the potential positive or negative consequences of products and services on health, well-being, and the broader community.
+This element examines the societal implications of a company’s offerings, assessing the potential positive or negative consequences of its products and services for health, well-being, and the broader community.

-Responsible companies are attuned to how their offerings contribute to the betterment of society.
+Responsible companies are attuned to how their offerings contribute to society’s betterment.

 Content marketing strategy: A company can use content marketing to educate consumers about the positive impacts of its products and services.